MatheusGSantos/django_rest_api_tutorial/README.md

 to create a new app named quickstart.
 This makes a new app folder where we have our models, views, serializers, etc. It's created within the project's directory to avoid name clashes with external modules by using the project's namespace.

-Because we haven't touched the `settings.py` file, we'll be using sqlite to manage our models and data.
+Because we haven't touched the `settings.py` file, we'll be using sqlite to store our models and data.
 Now we need to sync our database for the first time by running:

 `python manage.py migrate`